evert/evert.github.com/_posts/2024/2024-09-23-discovering-features-with-http-options.md

 ```

 I recommend keeping the response body as mostly informal and minimal
-any real information should probably just live on it's own URL and be linked to.
+any real information should probably just live on its own URL and be linked to.

 I used the [`service-doc`][14] and [`service-desc`][17] link relationships here,
 but you can of course use any of the [IANA link relationship types][15] here